owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

   occ encryption:encrypt-all

-After encryption is enabled, your users must also log out and log back in to trigger the automatic personal encryption key genaration process.
+After User-specific encryption is enabled, users must log out and log back in to trigger the automatic personal encryption key genaration process.

 How To Enable Users File **Recovery Keys**
 ------------------------------------------

-Go to the Encryption section of your Admin page and set a recovery key password.
-This is important for the case that a user forgets his password.
-Without the recovery key all of the users data would be lost at that point.

-You then need to ask your users to opt-in to the Recovery Key.
-If a user decides not to opt-in or forgets about it his data would be lost if he ever forgets his password.
+Go to the "Encryption" section of your Admin page and set a recovery key password.
+You then need to ask the users to opt-in to the Recovery Key.
+If a user decides not to opt-in to the recovery key and forgets about his password, all of the users data can not be decrypted anymore.

-They need to
+They need to:

 - go to the "**Personal**" page
 - enable the recovery key